 Above: The United Methodist Church in Ludington, Michigan where window restoration was completed with WEST SYSTEM® Epoxy.

 Those working on projects that use epoxy for restoration and rot repair often ask, “How long will this last?
 Will the rot return?”
 At Gougeon Brothers, Inc., we have lots of in-house test approaches that can analyze tension, compression, shear, and fatigue.
-We can also predict the consequences of ultra-violet, arid, tropical, and cold conditions.
-Still, there’s nothing like real-world performance over time.
+We can also predict the consequences of ultraviolet, arid, tropical, and cold conditions.
+Still, there’s nothing like real-world performance over time to tell us how long a repair will last.
 Continue reading →

 by Glenn House — Director of Product Safety and Regulatory Compliance

 Above: Safely removing uncured epoxy from your tools starts with a citrus-based hand cleaner.
 Photo by Mariya on Unsplash